Diyckstra/terraform-provider-deyckstra/website/docs/r/dx_transit_virtual_interface.md

 * `customer_address` - (Optional) The IPv4 CIDR address of the connection endpoint on the client side.
 * `dx_gateway_id` - (Required) The ID of the Direct Connect gateway that the virtual interface must be connected to.
 * `name` - (Required) The name for the virtual interface.
-* `tags` - (Optional, Editable) Map of tags to assign to the resource.
+* `tags` - (Optional, Editable) Map of tags to assign to the virtual interface.
 If there is a provider [`default_tags` configuration block][default-tags] present, tags with matching keys will overwrite those defined at the provider level.
 * `vlan` - (Required) The VLAN ID.

 ## Attribute Reference